Beliavsky/Fortran-code-on-GitHub/README.md

 [forbear](https://github.com/szaghi/forbear): progress bar environment by szaghi and jhykes

+[Fortran Equation Parser (feqparse)](https://github.com/FluidNumerics/feq-parse): equation parser Fortran class that is used to interpret and evaluate functions provided as strings, by Joe Schoonover

 [Fortran exceptions library](https://github.com/LightDA-assim/fortran_exceptions): provides exception handling for Fortran 2003 and later, based on the methodology of [Poppe et al. 2012](https://dl.acm.org/doi/10.1145/2338786.2338787)

 [fortran_function_parser](https://github.com/jacobwilliams/fortran_function_parser): function parser module by Jacob Williams is intended for applications where a set of mathematical fortran-style expressions is specified at runtime and is then evaluated for a large number of variable values.
 This is done by compiling the set of function strings into byte code, which is interpreted efficiently for the various variable values.

+[Fortran General Library (FGL)](https://github.com/mobius-eng/FGL): code for bitstrings, exception handling, hash tables, lists, logging, queues, strings, sorting, JSON parsing, and other topics, from mobius-eng

 [fortranlib](https://github.com/astrofrog/fortranlib): Collection of personal scientific routines in Fortran